Battle of Vlaardingen: Aftermath

-The location
+Location

 The early medieval chronicles do not make clear exactly where in Vlaardingen the events took place or which manoeuvres the forces made.
 There have been several theories about the location.

 According to the latest views, the movements of the troops, the actual battle, and the flight, all occurred in the present Vettenoordse polder: a limited area, measuring about 500 x 500 metres, west and south of the present centre of Vlaardingen.
 Vlaardingen's town archaeologist Tim de Ridder suggests the church hill in the centre of Vlaardingen as the most obvious place for Dirk III's castle.
 From this spot one has a view over the Merwede, the port, the count's farmstead and the surrounding area, making it a strategic position.